 The Cost of a New Roof in Halifax

 According to Refined Roofing, “A homeowner can expect to pay the average cost range of $120 – $140 per square (10 x 10ft) for the best roofing materials. ” This also ranges by location.
 This gets applied to the cost of travel related to the job.

-When looking for a roof replacement in Halifax, it’s important that you work with a quality roofing company with years of experience.
-At Elite Roofing Halifax, our team of expert contractors is here to help you build the roof of your dreams.
+When looking for a roof replacement in Halifax , it’s important that you work with a quality roofing company with years of experience.
+At Elite Roofing Halifax, our top team of expert roofing contractors is here to help you build the roof of your dreams.
+No matter whether it’s a residential project, or commercial, we offering roofing services for all across the community.
 Contact us today to set up an appointment for a free quote!